Most people selling their home know where their heading next. It’s common for many to simply move into their next property, right after they sell.

 When you move from your home, it’s required to give the next owner a clean start on their new property—literally.

-The expectation is that prior to closing, the home will be “broom clean,” meaning that it’s free of personal clutter and has been cleaned, swept, and vacuumed.
+The expectation is that prior to closing, the home will be “broom clean,” meaning that it’s free of all personal belongings and has been cleaned, swept, and vacuumed.

 If this sounds overwhelming, hire a cleaning service, or build a cleaning routine around your closing timeline to make sure you stick to it.